plotts/median/README.md

 ## Current state
 - Currently being tested with integer types as they are all passed by value, and as Datum which is uintptr_t.
-- Has been tested with 50k rows, integer and bigint.  (more test data soon.)
+- Has been tested with 50k rows for integer and bigint; 32k rows for smallint.  (more test data soon.)

 ## What's working: